 - becomes bankrupt under the Bankruptcy and Insolvency Act (Canada)

-- is more than 30 days in arrears (late) in their condo contributions
+- is more than 60 days late in their condo contributions

 - is convicted of an indictable offense